Connect with us

 Aggravated injury claims are not particularly straightforward.
 Proving them involves several complexities requiring different types of evidence.
 In most cases, the evidence provided is meant to help the jury understand that the injuries suffered by the plaintiff directly aggravated an existing condition.

-See also Types of Personal Injury Cases
+See also Young Victims, Big Challenges: Personal Injury Cases with Minors

 Some of the most common types of evidence presented in an aggravated injury claim include: